argylesock/crokinole-tourney/docs/developer-notes.md

+# Developer Notes

-## How to add 'client' instances without a server
+### How to add 'client' instances without a server

 One option to consider for peer-to-peer communications to allow access from other a 'client' browser to communicate with a 'server' browser is [WebRTC peer connections][11].